-- No more than three (3) credits of 4xxx-level coursework can be counted toward the required minimum 35 credits of coursework. - No more than three (3) credits of Independent Study (5974 or 6974) can be counted toward the required minimum 35 credits of coursework. - A maximum of 15 credits of transfer coursework can be counted toward the required minimum 35 credits of coursework. - A maximum of 6 credits of transfer coursework can be counted toward the required 14 credits of core coursework.
+- No more than three (3) credits of 4xxx-level coursework can be counted toward the required minimum 35 credits of coursework. - No more than three (3) credits of Independent Study (5974 or 6974) can be counted toward the required minimum 35 credits of coursework.
+Note that 5974 and 6974 can be taken as Pass/Fail only.
+Table of Contents

-2. Core Coursework Requirements
+D. Core Coursework Requirements and Exemptions